Volunteer work in equine assisted therapy for children with disabilities.

 Xenophon Therapeutic Riding Center is a labor of love.
 Volunteers have logged over 10,000 hours since the program's inception.
 Volunteers:

-- work with students and horses in the day to day program
+- work with students in the day to day program

 - care for the horses